Lemoncode/master-frontend-lemoncode/05-testing/03-e2e/04-wait-requests/README.md

-# 03 Stub requests
+# 04 Wait requests

-In this example we are going to stub hotel request.
+In this example we are going to use real hotel request.

-We will start from `02-selectors`.
+We will start from `03-stub-requests`.

 # Steps to build it